alif-munim/put-it/README.md

 # Put-it
-A responsive to-do list app created using HTML, CSS, and JavaScript Check out the live site at: [Put-It](https://put-it.netlify.com/)
+A responsive to-do list app created using HTML, CSS, and JavaScript.

+Check out the live site at: [Put-It](https://put-it.netlify.com/)

 ### To-Do